-If you plan on trekking, a sturdy and comfortable back pack and day pack would be much more comfortable than suitcase.
-You should have your back pack expertly fitted to you.
-Your back pack should also have a water proof cover.
+If you plan on trekking, a sturdy and comfortable backpack and day pack would be much more comfortable than a suitcase.
+You should have your bag expertly fitted to you.
+Your backpack should also have a waterproof cover.

 Down-filled bags are better.
-Beg, borrow or steal a good one (i.e. 4-5 season) because high altitude nights will be cool.
-Good down is fluffy, light and thick.
-A muff (an extra section around the neck) makes a big difference to the overall warmth of a bag.
+Beg, borrow or steal a good one (i.e., 4-5 season) because high altitude nights will be cold.
+Right down is fluffy, light, and thick.
+A muff (a new section around the neck) makes a big difference to the overall warmth of a bag.
 Reasonable sleeping bags are cheaply available for rent in Kathmandu.
-Alternatively add a fleece sleeping bag liner to add warmth to a 3-4 season bag.
+Alternatively, add a fleece sleeping bag liner to add warmth to a 3-4 season bag.

 Sleeping bag liner

-This should be comfortable and a good waist band that transfers some of the weight to the hips is most important.
-It needs to be big enough to take a jacket, fleece, water, camera and odds and ends.
-Kathmandu now offers a range of cheap fall-part packs to top of the range.
+This should be comfortable, and a suitable waist band that transfers some of the weight to the hips is most important.
+It needs to be big enough to take a jacket, fleece, water, camera, and odds and ends.
+Kathmandu now offers a range of cheap fall-part packs to the top of the field.

 One pair of sturdy light to middle-weight hiking boots is necessary.
-Typically these are combination of nylon and leather.
+Typically these are a combination of nylon and leather.
 We suggest boots with a Gore-tex lining to be waterproof.
-These types of shoes have a lug sole for good traction and provide lateral support for the ankles that is essential while hiking (for example; the Vasque Clarion and the Asolo Approach).
+These types of shoes have a lug sole for excellent traction and provide lateral support for the ankles that are essential while hiking (for example, the Vasque Clarion and the Asolo Approach).
 Heavy-weight all-leather backpacking boots are not recommended.
 Be sure your footwear is broken in and fits well.
 Boots should fit comfortably over one thin liner sock and a mid-weight wool sock.
 This reduces chafing and blisters.
-Tennis shoes or sandals are also useful for in camp use or bathing.
+Tennis shoes or sandals are also useful for in-camp use or bathing.

 Four pairs of liner socks and four pairs of mid-weight wool socks to be carried.
 Socks and footwear should be coordinated for a proper fit.

-Sandals or running shoes will be better that you can buy for cheap in Kathmandu.
+Sandals or running shoes will be better than you can buy for cheap in Kathmandu.
 Some times are necessary for showers during the Khumbu and Annapurna treks.

-Mostly trekkers consider this essential but alternatives are a thick thermal top or a light down jacket.
-In Kathmandu you can get almost any sort of copy fleece you need, but for good quality you can purchase on your home.
+Mostly trekkers consider these essential, but alternatives are a thick thermal top or a light down jacket.
+In Kathmandu, you can get almost any sort of copy fleece you need, but for good quality, you can purchase on your home.

-Down jacket is really needed for the 2 weeks trek although trekking up to 3000m also cold in the evening and morning.
-If you don’t have it and wanted to use for only Nepal trekking you can rented in Kathmandu in less than a dollar.
+Down jacket is needed for the two weeks trek, although trekking up to 3000m also cold in the evening and morning.
+If you don’t have it and wanted to use it for only Nepal trekking, you can rent in Kathmandu in less than a dollar.

 Rain Jacket/ Wind Shell

 The jacket should be very water repellent and roomy.
-Coated nylon or a waterproof/breathable fabric such as Gore-tex, a nylon or synthetic; can be used as a both rain and a wind jacket.
+Coated nylon or a waterproof/breathable fabric such as Gore-tex, plastic, or synthetic; can be used as both rain and a wind jacket.